LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

 It requires three parameters: the ``-data``, ``-from``, and ``-recipients`` parameters as attributes of an :type:`email_compose` object.
 Additionally, SMTP server parameters and the sending priority can be specified just like in `email_send`.
-Queued emails must be less than 8MB in size including all encoded attachments.
+Queued emails must be less than 8 MB in size including all encoded attachments.

 The `email_immediate` method takes the same parameters as the `email_queue` method, but sends the message immediately rather than adding it to the email queue.
-This method can be used to send messages larger than 8MB if required.
+This method can be used to send messages larger than 8 MB if required.
 Use of the `email_immediate` method is not recommended since it bypasses the priority, error-handling, and connection-handling features of the email sending system.